Gusb3ll/Tsuki/README.md

 # Usage

-If you ran "init.bat" already, there should be "INPUT" and "OUTPUT" folder that got created at the root
+If you ran "init.bat" already, there should be "INPUT" and "OUTPUT" folder at the root of the project

 ### For black & white manga
 Put the manga images in "INPUT" folder (Both PNG & JPG are acceptable)